ghwinter/axiom/docs/en-us/core.md

 > **Conclusion (bridging to `foundations.md` §5.5 / 4.1)**: in the mainstream of compiled
 > languages (Rust), "modifying code/topology at runtime" has no necessary universal example;
-> engineering **clearly leans toward compile time**.
+> engineering **leans toward compile time**.
 Blueprints are defined directly in Rust
 > code (types / macro invocations describe the static graph structure); **no JSON/value-form
 > is needed as a first-class expression**.